 Relying on someone with strong technical background with a complete know how and who can perform right actions.

-The application provides a mechanism that allows the tech agents to perform these actions and enabling them to access user's device remotely and operate it.
-Agents can navigate through the settings menu or they can also draw on the device screen and guide the users to solve and fix the issues faced.
-This not only ensures that the problem is resolved, but also saves a lot of user’s time spent on interacting with the customer agents.
+The application provides a mechanism that allows the tech agents to perform certain actions enabling them to access user's device remotely and operate it.
+Agents can also draw some basic shapes on the device screen indicating the users to navigate through the settings menu and guide them to solve and fix the issues they are facing This not only ensures that the problem is resolved, but also saves a lot of user’s time spent on interacting with the customer agents.

 Problem 3: Threats to Mobile Security